obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_05_poetry_usage_and_setup.md

 `poetry` provides a handy set of tools to work with `virtualenvs` locally.

-We will start with building our very own `env` like we did with other tools, only difference is poetry will even scafold the project for you:
+We will start by building our very own `env` as we did with other tools, the only difference is poetry will even scaffold the project for you:

 ```bash
 $ poetry init